Zakat in Islam

-Sadaqah is not an obligatory payment; on the contrary, Sadaqah is a voluntary charitable act towards others, whether through generosity, love, compassion, or faith.
+Sadaqah is not an obligatory payment; on the contrary, Sadaqah is a voluntary charitable act toward others, whether through generosity, love, compassion, or faith.

 In Islam, giving Sadaqah doesn’t mean giving a good amount of money to poor and needy brothers only.
-It is all the good deeds Muslims can do to their fellow brothers, like; spreading knowledge, Giving sincere advice, Giving a helping hand, sharing food, and even smiling to your Muslim brother is considered Sadaqah.
+It is all the good deeds Muslims can do for their fellow brothers, like; spreading knowledge, Giving sincere advice, Giving a helping hand, sharing food, and even smiling at your Muslim brother, is considered Sadaqah.

 Sadaqah Wajibah in Islam

 It is a charity that is binding in nature.
 This form of Sadaqah is similar to Zakah in that it must be spent on the same categories as defined by the Qur’an, except that it is not a condition for the beneficiary to be Muslim.
 This type of Sadaqah includes; Sadaqatul Fitr, Nadhr, Fidyah, Kaffarah, Udhiyyah.

 This is a charity that is not binding but is optional.
 This type includes alms given to remove difficulties, philanthropy, and the general giving of any Halal item to anyone.